Frequently Asked Questions

 Dog bites are rare at Dog Parks, especially if users are following all the rules.
 But in the event of a dog bite, there are three things you should do:

-- If I observe a problem at the park, what should I do?
+If I observe a problem in the park, what should I do?

 Toys, food, and treats are NOT permitted inside the off-leash area as it can trigger aggressive behavior between dogs.
 Outside furniture, including lawn chairs, are also prohibited.